 Baking soda and water or peroxide make a great paste to scrub off coffee stains teeth.
 Other healthy options include fiber-rich veggies and fruits, or rinsing with water right after you drink your coffee.
 And above all, don’t forget how important brushing your teeth twice a day is.

 How coffee stains teeth

 Let’s face it, we love coffee.
 Every day Americans drink 400 million cups of coffee – that’s right, daily!- and over half of all adult Americans love to start their day with coffee.
 And this is not just straight coffee that we consume – we love specialty drinks.
 Over 30 million Americans have cappuccinos, frozen coffee blended beverages, mochas, and lattes.
 All that coffee leads to stains on our teeth.
 Ever wonder how coffee stains teeth?
 And how to clean those stains off?
-Let’s take a few moments to learn more about coffee and how to remove coffee stains.
+Let’s take a few moments to learn more about coffee and how to remove coffee stains from teeth.

 Your tooth enamel actually has little tiny bumps and ridges on the surface, and those can hold onto small particles of food – or components of your beverages.
 Drinks like grape juice, red wine, caramel-colored sodas, tea, and coffee all have substances called tannins in them.
 Those tannins have pigmentation that can stick to your teeth in those ridges and they also attract other colored pigments, reducing the natural whiteness of your teeth.
 And those pigments are what stain your teeth.
 Tea in fact has even been used as a fabric dye to give cotton and linen a nice earthy tan color.